 Question: Do you have a coupon code for the Stew Smith Ranger SF workout Ebook?
 We don’t have a coupon code but the book is already discounted.

 Question: Was Floyd Mayweather in the Special Forces?
-We don’t know but are checking now.
+We don’t know but we think he workouts out in a CrossFit gym.

 Question: What are vasque boots worn by special forces?
 The Vasque Juxt Multisport shoe was used by DevGru SEAL Team Six to take out Bin Laden.